themartiancompany/one-way-cross-chain-permissionless-router-bridge/README.md

       +10 GPYUSD
 ```

-3) user A present valid signature to gnosis vault of user B bridging 10 PYUSD on ethereum vault so user B is allowed to take 8 GPYUSD from gnosis vault
+3) User A presents valid signature to Gnosis vault of user B request to 10 PYUSD on Ethereum vault so user B is allowed to receive 8 GPYUSD from Gnosis vault.

 ```
   Transaction G2: